t1oluwani/StudyAI/README.md

 - Animation (responses look like they are typed out, speed varying)
 - Add drag and drop functionality
 - add loading states
+- undo the data > str > ast > data to just data > data "server.py and transcriptionService.js"
 - Create verbose READme and link with openapi documentation